niesfisch/social_media_analysis/youtube/README.md

 Execute the notebooks in the given order.

-BEWARE: only execute *02_download_video_details.ipynb* once, as it will download all video details from YouTube and store them locally.
+BEWARE: only execute *03_download_video_details.ipynb* once, as it will download all video details from YouTube and stores them locally.

 ### Creating a virtual environment with all dependencies